Easiest Citizenships You Can Get And Cheapest Countries To Buy A Passport

 That being said, we will always be looking for the easiest way to do things whether that's for citizenship or anything else, so here is our list of easiest places in the world to get a second passport and citizenship.

-The easiest way to obtain Irish citizenship is if you can prove that you have Irish ancestry, i.e. if one of your parents or grandparents are Irish.
+The easiest way to obtain an Ireland passport and citizenship is if you can prove that you have Irish ancestry, i.e. if one of your parents or grandparents are Irish.
 In this case, you simply need to apply for citizenship through the Foreign Birth Register.

 If you do not have Irish ancestry, you can still become an Irish citizen through their naturalisation process by having four years cumulative residency over an eight-year period, followed by one full year of residing in the country.